jayhawk87/vpc-network/getting-started.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{:note .note}
 {:important .important}
 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

 # Getting started with Networking for Virtual Private Cloud

-The Beta program has closed, access is no longer available.
+**The Beta program has closed, access is no longer available.
 Thank you for your interest, your participation, and your feedback.
-Stay tuned for product availability announcements.
+Stay tuned for product availability announcements.**
-{: important}
+{: note}

 To get started with {{site.data.keyword.cloud}} Networking for Virtual Private Cloud